Be the Solution to Stormwater Pollution

 - Refuse and reduce single use items – such as plastic bags, water bottles, straws and takeaway packaging.

-- Put rubbish in the bin – and keep it secure to avoid waste falling out during collection.
-Don’t forget to cut hair ties and plastic rings so that they don’t have the potential to entangle wildlife.
+- Put rubbish in the bin – And keep it secure to avoid waste falling out during collection.
+Don’t forget to cut hair ties, face mask loops and plastic rings so that they don’t have the potential to entangle wildlife.

 - Safely dispose of household chemicals – by participating in our free Household Chemical Cleanout days or visiting the nearest Community Recycling Centre.